Trustless/Trading/README.md

 Trustless Token Registry is derived from EIP #22 Standard Token Registries which is based on blockchain-side namespaces. https://github.com/ethereum/EIPs/issues/22

 Tokens generated at a Token Factory will be able to automatically register via that Factory's Registry.
-This saves time, reduces errors, and accomodate other human friendly features such as automatic updating.
+This saves time, reduces errors, and accomodate other human friendly features such as automated Accounting.

 Tokens not deployed by a Token Factory may be registered directly by way of code pattern validation (expensive).